rsvptr/securechat-x/README.md

 ### Security Analysis
 SecureChat-X is built to ensure:
-- **Confidentiality:** Only clients have access to the shared session key K₍ₐᵦ𝚌₎.
+- **Confidentiality:** Only clients have access to the shared session key Kabc.
 The server only relays encrypted messages.
 - **Authentication & Integrity:** Digital signatures ensure that messages are authentic and have not been altered.
 - **Robust Key Establishment:** The nonce-based challenge-response protocol ensures that all parties contribute to the session key.